lightly-ai/lightly/docs/source/getting_started/advanced.rst

 **Shape Invariances**

-- **Random cropping** E.g. We don't care if an object is small or large or only partially in the image
+- **Random cropping** E.g. We don't care if an object is small or large or only partially in the image.

 - **Random Horizontal Flip** E.g. We don't care about "left and right" in images.